Shipping industry of China: History

-The first overseas container reached China in September 1973 at Tianjin Port, which later set up the country's first container berth in 1980.
+The development of China's shipping industry began in 1961 with the establishment of a state-run maritime shipping company.
+The first significant milestone occurred in September 1973, when the country received its first overseas container at Tianjin Port.
+This event marked the beginning of containerized shipping in China, leading to the creation of the first container berth in 1980.

-The 1990s saw rapid growth in the container transportation industry, and in 2002 China overtook the United States to become the world's top handler of containers.

-In 2006, the country handled 5.6 billion tons of cargo and 93 million TEUs (20-foot container equivalent units).
-Twelve ports recorded cargo throughput of more than 100 million tons, with the Port of Shanghai handling 530 million tons, making it the world's busiest port.
+During the 1990s, the industry experienced rapid growth, with China surpassing the United States in 2002 to become the world's largest handler of containers.
+By 2006, the country managed 5.6 billion tons of cargo and 93 million TEUs (20-foot container equivalent units).
+The Port of Shanghai emerged as the world's busiest port, handling 530 million tons of cargo annually.

-Water transportation accounts for more than 90 percent of foreign trade cargo delivery, including 95 percent of imported crude oil and 99 percent of imported iron ore.

-Containers have further connected China's middle and western regions to the global market, under a ports distribution strategy combining coastal areas and inner rivers.
+Water transportation has played a crucial role in China's foreign trade, accounting for over 90% of cargo delivery.
+This includes 95% of imported crude oil and 99% of imported iron ore.
+The strategic development of container shipping has further integrated China's inland regions into the global market, creating a seamless connection between coastal ports and inland waterways.

 Geography

-China's 8,700-mile- (14,000-km-) long coastline is indented by 100 large and small bays and has 20 deepwater harbours, most of which are ice-free throughout the year.

-Coastal shipping is divided into two principal navigation zones, the northern and southern marine districts.

-The northern district extends north from Xiamen to the North Korean border, with Shanghai as its administrative centre.
-The southern district extends south from Xiamen to the Vietnamese border, with Guangzhou as the administrative center.
+China's extensive coastline stretches over 14,000 kilometers (8,700-mile), featuring 100 bays and 20 deepwater harbors, most of which remain ice-free year-round.
+The country's coastal shipping network is divided into two principal zones: the northern and southern marine districts.
+The northern district, administered from Shanghai, extends from Xiamen to the North Korean border.
+The southern district, with Guangzhou as its administrative center, covers the area from Xiamen to the Vietnamese border.

-Most of the ocean-going routes begin from the ports of Dalian, Qinghuangdao, Xingang, Qingdao, Shanghai, Huangpu, Zhanjiang, or Hong Kong.
+Major ocean-going routes originate from key ports such as Dalian, Qinghuangdao, Tianjin, Qingdao, Shanghai, Huangpu, Zhanjiang, or Hong Kong.

-Shanghai, the leading port of China from the early 19th century, was eclipsed by Hong Kong when the latter was reincorporated into the country in 1997.
+Shanghai, historically the leading port of China, was briefly eclipsed by Hong Kong following its reintegration into China in 1997.